-IT IS TINY.
-They say the room can accommodate up to three people (!) but I don’t see how that’s possible without ending in a murder-suicide.
+The room is TINY.
+They say it can accommodate up to three people (!) but I don’t see how that’s possible without ending in a murder-suicide.

-As my sister noted, my enthusiasm level dropped each hour I was on train.
+As my sister noted, my enthusiasm level dropped each hour I was on the train.

 There is a little coffee and ice station in the middle of the train where I drank three cups of coffee within 3 hours.
 (This will come to haunt me when I’m trying to sleep at 2AM.)

-By the way, since the door to our room only locks from the inside, I had to take my laptop and camera with me to the dining car.
+By the way, since the door to our room only locks from the inside, I had to take my laptop and camera with me to dinner.